How the Protestant Reformers are Still Changing the World

 — The Westminster Confession of Faith & Presbyterianism click here

-These three volumes are a good place to start for an exploration of the Reformation–they are readable, reliable, and full of interesting anecdotes!
+These three volumes are good places to start for an exploration of the Reformation–they are readable, reliable, and full of interesting anecdotes!

 Resources for Further Study: